Telos-Project/Telos-Server/README.md

 ### 2.1 - Content

-The Telos Server shall source its content and endpoints from a folder on disk, which by default shall be called "telos", and shall be stored in the same directory the server process runs from.
+Telos Server shall source its content and endpoints from a folder on disk, which by default shall be called "telos", and shall be stored in the same directory the server process runs from.

 File names in the telos folder shall have their names segmented into chunks by periods, with the first chunk specifying the name of the file, the last chunk specifying the extension, and each intermediate chunk specifying a property.
-If a property chunk contains a hyphen, the part preceding the hyphen shall specify the name of the property, and the part following the hypen shall specify the value of the property.
+If a property chunk contains a hyphen, the part preceding the hyphen shall specify the name of the property, and the part following the hyphen shall specify the value of the property.

 Folder names may be split the same way, though in folders the final chunk will also be a property